North Dakota Department of Public Instruction

 Interested in Using ClassLink?

 We're excited to partner with you!
-We'll be working closely with the ND Department of Public Instruction to select our first pilot schools.
-Please complete a short survey on the link below, expressing your intention to start using ClassLink.
+We'll work closely with the ND Department of Public Instruction to select schools for each phase of our rollout process.
+Please use the link below to complete a short survey expressing your intention to start using ClassLink.

 Get Started Survey